Peterstones4/peterstones.github.io/README.md

   2. Responsible for the media publicity of Tianjin Bootes Astronomical Society.
   3. Travel route planning and workbook designing.
 - Self Employed, AP & SAT Math Teacher
-   Guiding Canadian high school students in SAT and AP math.
+  - Guiding Canadian high school students in SAT and AP math.

+## Awards & Honors
+- Honours at Entrance, Issued by The Chinese University of Hong Kong, Nov 2021
+- Admission Scholarship HK$300,000, Issued by The Chinese University of Hong Kong, July 2021

+## Languages
+- Mandarin
+- English
+- Cantonese
+- German